mahesh918292/Auto-Scaling-Load-Balancer-Integration-/README.md

 ✅ Launch an Auto Scaling Group <br>
 ✅ Automatically register EC2 instances from the ASG with the ALB <br>
 ✅ Distribute incoming traffic across healthy EC2 instances <br>
+✅ Result can be seen in the jmeter ( Load and performance Testing )
 ![1](https://github.com/user-attachments/assets/c41398e8-2cdf-49cf-92bd-897c8e63339f)
 # Goto Console Click Ec2 and select target groups
 click create target group,select target type ( In my case it is instances )